MicrosoftDocs/intellicode/docs/custom-models.md

 You are two ways you can obtain team models:

 1. **Repository-associated**: Models are tied to the repository and all users who can clone and edit the repository are granted automatic access to the model.
-See [automatic acquisition of team models for more information](#sharing-your-repository-associated-models)
+See [automatic acquisition of team models for more information](#sharing-your-repository-associated-models).

->[!NOTE]
-> Your codebase must be under Git source control and pushed to a remote to create a repository-associated model.
+    - Your codebase must be under Git source control and pushed to a remote to create a repository-associated model.

 2. **User-associated**: Models are tied to your personal identity and must be shared with others through a sharing link.
    - This type of team model is only available for C# and will be deprecated in the next year.

 ## Repository-associated team models